-- persons should download the HSE's free Covid-19 tracker app for mobiles phones, by visiting Apple's App Store or the Google Play Store.
+Companies should encourage employees to download the tracker app.
+Persons should download the HSE's free Covid-19 tracker app for mobiles phones, by visiting Apple's App Store or the Google Play Store.
 The mobile app uses Bluetooth to alert subscribers if they have been in close contact with another registered app user who has tested positive for Covid-19.